yi-chin-huang/Personal-Gallery/README.md

 2. design my website

 # week3
-1. use for loop to show images
+1. use for loop to show images(use 'class' to control image size)
+2. create a list in view.py

 # Homework 1
 link: https://prac09142.herokuapp.com